Continuum of Need (threshold document)

-Oldham Safeguarding Partnership has set out a Continuum of Need model.
-This ranges from those with low level needs to those whose needs are more acute requiring specialist intervention.
+Oldham Safeguarding Partnership has set out and refreshed a Continuum of Need model.
+This ranges from children receiving “Universal” support – so considering every child, then considering those with low level needs to those whose needs are more acute requiring specialist intervention.

-Universal - Level 1: The needs of children are met by universal services such as schools, healthcare services, leisure and community services which are readily accessible to all, as well as the love, care and protection from parents and carers
+Universal: The needs of children are met by universal services such as schools, healthcare services, leisure and community services which are readily accessible to all, as well as the love, care and protection from parents and carers.

-Early Help Assessment
+Family Help Assessment